catzy007/catzy007.github.io/posts/2021-09-03-my-attempt-to-5ghz-usb-wifi-access-point/index.md

 #### **[UPDATE 2021/10/1] Go above and beyond**

 Recently or what i mean is few hours ago, i get a breakthrough.
-I finally able to use 802.11AC mode at 80MHz channel width and 867Mbps throughput.
+I finally able to use 802.11AC mode at 80MHz channel width and 867Mbps bit rate.
 I found this from `morrownr/88x2bu` note about Bridged AP mode <https://github.com/morrownr/88x2bu/blob/5.8.7.4/Bridged_Wireless_Access_Point.md>.
 In his note, to get the best performance out of `rtl8812au, rtl8814au, and rtl8812bu` chipsets, we need to pass this to `/etc/modprobe.d/88x2bu.conf` parameter.